 - The ability to export references to literature management software (Send to Citation Manager)

 Access: UBULINK and Lean Library

 Access to PubMed is free, but to be able to use the full text links you must use the PubMed entrance via the university library.
 Then you will see the .
 This will give you the full text, also in paid journals if in license.
 You will see the availability of both the online articles and the older volumes that are not yet online and in depot of our university library.
 You can request these old volumes directly - if available - and if you are a member of the library.
 Click on 'Availability via Utrecht University Library ' - 'Exemplaren' and select the correct year.
 See also: Loan and more.

 You will be offered even more options via the UBU link menu.
 Search WorldCat and order items if needed.
 Via 'Check Holdings in WorldCat' you can search the digital as well as the paper holdings of the university library.
 You can also click through to ILL to request it from another library.
 There are costs associated with the latter option.
 All information about the UBULINK can be found here.

 For easy access to most digital resources there is also the Library Access browser plugin, which often gives access to paid resources without additional login, even outside the UU or UMCU network.
-See for this: Library Access.
+See for this: Lean Library.